TMayerHub/PeriodicDrivenLindbladSolver/ReadMe.md

 **Key functionality:**
 - Calls the existing AMEA fitting routines.
-- Converts fit results into a dictionary compatible with the `Lindblad` class.
 - Enables integration of fitted Lindblad operators into the full solver workflow.

 **Inputs:**